 Depending on the facts and circumstances, sexual misconduct may involve criminal activity.
 The University encourages students, faculty, staff and other members of its community to report any potential criminal conduct to law enforcement authorities, and the University may do so on its own initiative.

 Reporting an incident to law enforcement authorities does not preclude filing a complaint with the University.
-Individuals may file complaints of sexual misconduct under this Policy before or after reporting an incident to law enforcement, or if no report is made to law enforcement at all.
-Whether or not an incident results in a criminal investigation, prosecution or conviction, the University will decide pursuant to these Procedures whether the respondent has violated the Policy and, if so, what sanctions to impose.
+Individuals may file complaints of sexual misconduct under this Policy before, after, or simultaneously with reporting an incident to law enforcement, or if no report is made to law enforcement at all.
+Whether or not an incident results in a criminal investigation, prosecution or conviction, the University will decide, pursuant to these Procedures, whether the respondent has violated the Policy and, if so, what appropriate sanctions to impose.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the “Clery Act”) requires the University to record and report certain information about certain crimes (including certain sexual misconduct incidents) that occur on or near campus.
 Certain University employees who receive reports of sexual misconduct are required by the Clery Act to notify Campus Safety and Security about such incidents for statistical reporting purposes.
 The University reports crimes as required by the Clery Act in its Campus Crime Blotter, Clery Crime Log, and Annual Security and Fire Safety Report available online on the Campus Safety and Security website at http://pages.jh.edu/security/campus_crime.html.
 The Clery Act also requires the University to issue a “timely warning” when it receives a report of certain crimes that pose a serious or continuing threat to the safety of the campus community.
 Campus Safety and Security will issue timely warnings in accordance with the University’s Timely Warning Policy, available at https://www.jhu.edu/assets/uploads/2015/05/TimelyWarningPolicy.pdf.
 Personally identifiable information about complainants will not be included in any timely warning or security notification, or in any publicly available record-keeping, including the disclosure of crime statistics in the Annual Security and Fire Safety Report.